 The mandatory fortification of enriched grains with folic acid – ordered by the Food and Drug Administration in 1996 – has reduced the incidence of neural tube defects like spina bifida by 25-35 percent.
 This notable achievement recently led the U.S. Centers for Disease Control and Prevention to name folic acid fortification “one of the greatest public health achievements in the last decade.”

 In addition to promoting the growth of healthy babies, folic acid has also been linked to decreased risk of heart disease, high blood pressure, Alzheimer’s disease and some cancers.
 Data also shows that folic acid has lowered stroke mortality in the US and Canada where fortification is mandated.

 A serving of dry enriched pasta supplies about 25 percent of the recommended daily intake of folic acid.
 When paired with folate-rich foods like black beans and spinach, a pasta meal could easily supply nearly three-quarters of your daily folic acid requirements.

 Access more Questions & Answers About Folic Acid.

 While experts agree that over-consumption of carbohydrates promotes weight gain, the same is true for over-consumption of any of the macronutrients, including fat and protein.
 Maintaining proper energy balance (calories in vs. calories out) is the key to weight management.
-According to the American Dietetic Association:
+According to the Academy of Nutrition and Dietetics: